JensRosaman/Dagis-spel/README.md

 # Dagis-spel

 The school project dagiset is a text based adventure game compleatly ripped off from the real game Kindergarten.
-Made in swedish
+Programmed in English and displayed in Swedish.